 A Commitment to Quality

-The authenticity of our pieces lies in our manufacturing process, developed to mythologise the most magnificent gifts of the Andes.
-To achieve this, we devote a significant part of our work to aesthetic reflection, so that our pieces express age-old truths through contemporary design.
+The authenticity of our pieces lies in our manufacturing process.
+Indeed, it was developed to mythologise the most magnificent gifts of the Andes.
+To achieve this, we devote a significant part of our work to aesthetic reflection.
+Therefore, our pieces express age-old truths through contemporary design.

-The quality of our products requires a constant search for the finest alpaca fibre in the world, while respecting natural production methods.
-This is why we have set precise requirements at several levels for the development of our unique ranges, crafted from the very best alpaca fibre available.
+The quality of our products requires a constant search for the finest alpaca fibre in the world.
+Moreover, we respect natural production methods.
+This is why we have set precise requirements at several levels.
+Consequently, we develop unique ranges crafted from the very best alpaca fibre available.

 Rare and Natural

 Soft and durable, alpaca wool feels even more exceptional when it is dyed.
-Fortunately, nature has done a good job, and alpaca wool comes in 24 natural shades.
-In order to offer 100% natural fibres, produced without dyes or petrochemical processes, we had to work with numerous farming communities to implement a selection process based on quality and colour at the beginning of the manufacturing process, immediately after shearing.
-The implementation of this step required us to control all stages of production, from shearing the fibre to packaging our products.
+Fortunately, nature has done a good job.
+Indeed, alpaca wool comes in 24 natural shades.
+In order to offer 100% natural fibres, we avoid dyes or petrochemical processes.
+Therefore, we had to work with numerous farming communities.
+Together, we implement a selection process based on quality and colour at the beginning of manufacturing.
+Specifically, this happens immediately after shearing.
+The implementation of this step required us to control all stages of production.
+As a result, we oversee everything from shearing the fibre to packaging our products.

-The implementation of a veterinary programme to select the best potential livestock is one of the programmes currently underway.
+The implementation of a veterinary programme is currently underway.
+Its goal is to select the best potential livestock.
 Since the 1970s, the proportion of black, brown and dark grey alpacas has fallen sharply.
-It was during this period that alpaca fibre began to be used in the fashion world.
+During this period, alpaca fibre began to be used in the fashion world.
 However, it is much easier to dye white fibre than dark fibre.
-Yarn manufacturers have therefore focused their research on light-coloured fibres, while alpaca farmers have sought to reduce the number of dark alpacas in their herds by selling them in order to favour animals with light-coloured coats.
+Consequently, yarn manufacturers focused their research on light-coloured fibres.
+Meanwhile, alpaca farmers sought to reduce the number of dark alpacas in their herds.
+They sold them to favour animals with light-coloured coats.
 This is why it is now almost impossible to find pure black fibres that have not been dyed.

 Support and develop

-In order to continue using these dark colours in our collections without resorting to dyes, we have been working for several years to raise awareness among our partners.
-We support initiatives to preserve and develop alpaca breeds among breeders.
+In order to continue using these dark colours in our collections, we avoid resorting to dyes.
+Instead, we have been working for several years to raise awareness among our partners.
+Moreover, we support initiatives to preserve and develop alpaca breeds among breeders.

-This involves in-depth genetic work with a view to continuously preserving the quality of this fibre and certain colours that are tending to disappear.
+This involves in-depth genetic work.
+Ultimately, our goal is to continuously preserve the quality of this fibre.
+Additionally, we aim to protect certain colours that are tending to disappear.